-I bet you’ve probably heard of minimalism.
-Maybe you even have an understanding of what it is.
+I’m sure you’ve probably heard of minimalism.
 But do you know how to tell if someone is really a minimalist person?

 I am a minimalist, and you’ll already know this if you’ve been following my journey.
 But what exactly does that mean?